sensu/sensu-docs/content/sensu-go/6.0/sensuctl/create-manage-resources.md

 For example, to prune checks and assets from the file `checks.yaml` for the `dev` namespace and the `admin` and `ops` users:

 {{< code shell >}}
-sensuctl prune checks,assets --file checks.yaml --namespace dev --users admin,ops
+sensuctl prune core/v2.CheckConfig,core/v2.Asset --file checks.yaml --namespace dev --users admin,ops
 {{< /code >}}

 ##### sensuctl prune flags